rhythmx/qemuonrails/README.md

 Password: hunter2
 ```

 Also, by default, QEMU runs inside its own screen session.
 If you want access to the serial console of your vm, just run `screen -DR demo`.
-Here you can see the bios, and if your OS has a serial console enable, you can interact with that.
+Here you can see the bios, and if your OS has a serial console enabled, you can interact with that too.

 ## Other features